Originally Published February 18, 2008

 Before getting his sacrilegious catchphrase out, The King of Queens finds himself interrupted by WWE Champion Randy Orton.
 Again, Jerry Lawler talks about the shame that Orton must feel after last night's intentional DQ to John Cena.
 Jerry feels that this loss cost Randy Orton - the man who spit at Harley Race, RKOed Stacy Kiebler, and hid in a cake for an entire 15 minute Raw segment - some respect.

 Orton talks the microphone and absorbs some "You Suck" chants.
 Randy lets it dies down and then cues Trips in with some insight.
 You see, the Legend Killer has gone through a ton of people lately.
 There's been Shawn Michaels, John Cena, Jeff Hardy, Chris Jericho and others.
 However, Randall's express train to the history books began with one person.
 It began with you, H. You're the man he beat for the WWE Title.
 You began it all.
 In essence, you made all these beatings possible.
 God bless you, Hunt.
 Oh…wait.
-Actually, I mean, You bless you.
+Actually, I mean,

 "Four, ye...Four years ago, when I became the World Heavyweight Champion, you were jealous of me then and you're jealous of me now because I am that much better."